 Skip to contents

-The ggswim package eases the development of swimmer plots in R through integration with the ggplot2 framework.
+The ggswim package eases the development of swimmer plots in R through extension of ggplot2.
 In this vignette, we’ll walk through how users can create visually striking swimmer plots.

-At the heart of ggswim are two core functions: ggswim() and add_marker().
 The former, an extension of geom_segment(), allows users to construct the horizontal bars, what we’ll sometimes refer to as “lanes.”
-Meanwhile, add_marker() wraps both geom_point() and geom_label() to effortlessly embed key events, or “markers,” onto the lanes.
-These can take the form of unicode shapes, symbols, or even emojis.
+Meanwhile, geom_swim_marker() wraps geom_text() to effortlessly embed key events of interest, or “markers,” onto the lanes.
+These can take the form of shapes, symbols, or even emojis.

-To start, let’s build a swimmer plot using aes() and aesthetic mapped data (for fixed mapping, see Fixed Marker Mapping).
+Let’s get started building our swimmer plot!
 As with the README, we will be using ggswim’s internal datasets: patient_data, infusion_events, and end_study_events.

 Let’s start with observing patient_data’s structure:

-patient_data contains a long pivoted dataset where patient ID’s (pt_id) can be repeated.
+patient_data contains a long dataset where patient ID’s (pt_id) can be repeated.
 These rows are differentiated by disease_assessmentss combined with corresponding start and end times, representing months.
-Together, these rows signify a patient survival timeline.
+Together, these rows detail clinical trial timelines for a given patient.

 • CR = “Complete Response”